 Perhaps the question that now arises is not “is there anything that would make your life worth living”.

-But rather: if there’s anything that would make life extremely precious to you, then what would that look like?
+But rather: if there’s something that would make life extremely precious to you, what would that look like?

 Either things happen, or they do not.

 But when we make things happen, we do it in spades.